 Step 5: Trace your banner template.

 Again we could free hand, but I wanted the banner to be symmetrical.
 I used the clamps to keep it in one place while tracing.
+Remember to flip the banner over once you are finished tracing so you don’t see the pen marks.

 Step 6: Cut out the banner.